Succulent Care: 5 Steps for Healthy SucculentsLearn how to grow succulents successfully in your own garden

 Here are a few things to keep in mind:

-- Sunburn appears as permanent beige or brown patches, and if extensive, may lead to a succulent’s demise.
+- Sunburn appears as permanent beige or brown patches, and if extensive, can kill the plant.

 - Those few that don’t tolerate full sun, such as sansevierias and haworthias, make wonderful houseplants.